-If a bill is not paid (received in the Cooperative office) within fifteen days from the date of the bill, a late charge will be added, as prescribed by the Board of Directors, and a disconnect notice will be mailed to the member.
-This notice will advise the member that the account must be paid by a stated date to avoid disconnection of service.
+If a bill is not paid (received in the Cooperative office) within fifteen days of the date of the bill, a disconnect notice will be sent to the member.
+This notice will advise the member that the account must be paid by the stated date to avoid disconnection of electric service.
 Failure to receive said notice will not exempt the member from disconnection.

-If a bill is not paid (received in the Cooperative office) before the deadline stated on the disconnect notice, the account will be subject to disconnection.
+If a bill is not paid (received in the Cooperative office) within twenty days of the date of the bill, the account will be subject to collection or suspension of electric service.
+If a bill is not paid within twenty-five days from the date of the bill, a late penalty will be added.